darineA/Landing-Page/README.md

 ## Progect Notes:

-1/ Define Global Variables(allSections/listOfMenu)
+1/ Define Global Variables(allSections/listOfMenu).

-2/ build the nav by function buildList()
+2/ build the nav by function buildList().

 3/ Add class 'active' to section when near top of viewport by:
-  a) getBoundingClientRect()method
+  a) getBoundingClientRect()method.
-  b) function addActive()
+  b) function addActive().

-4/ create the scroll to top button: a)create the scroll to top button b)styling button c)scroll to top function
+4/ create the scroll to top button: a)create the scroll to top button. b)styling button. c)scroll to top function.